All Episodes

 Okay.

-Well, the money has the money, now I don't know if it has been spent, but it has been allocated.
+Now, I don't know if it has been spent, but it has been allocated.

-They're not gonna make it at this rate, so they have to print more.
+They're not going to make it at this rate.

-But it's still fancy.
+But it's still fasting.

-You are part of a group that's supposed to be having your health care subsidized and it's not being subsidized.
+You are part of a group that's supposed to be having your health care subsidized, and it's not being subsidized.

 Right.